 The Bak Revolver X4 is a premium roll-up cover with tons of functionality baked right in and in the fully deployed position.
 This is a very secure cover mainly because of their patented rail system.
-Which basically means this locks along the entire length of the bed instead of just in a few key places.
+This basically means this locks along the entire length of the bed instead of just in a few key places.
 It’s actually the entire length and making this a very secure cover.

 Best Hard Roll-Up Cover